-Because each unit contains one-half of one redeemable warrant and only a whole warrant may be exercised, the units may be worth less than units of other blank check companies.
+Because each unit contains three-quarters of one redeemable warrant and only a whole warrant may be exercised, the units may be worth less than units of other blank check companies.

-Each unit contains one-half of one redeemable warrant.
+Each unit contains three-quarters of one redeemable warrant.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-Accordingly, unless you purchase at least two units, you will not be able to receive or trade a whole warrant.
+Accordingly, unless you purchase at least a multiple of four units, you will not be able to receive or trade a whole warrant.
 This is different from other offerings similar to ours whose units include one share of common stock and one warrant to purchase one whole share.
-We have established the components of the units in this way in order to reduce the dilutive effect of the warrants upon completion of an initial business combination since the warrants will be exercisable in the aggregate for one half of the number of shares compared to units that each contain a warrant to purchase one whole share, thus making us, we believe, a more attractive merger partner for target businesses.
+We have established the components of the units in this way in order to reduce the dilutive effect of the warrants upon completion of an initial business combination since the warrants will be exercisable in the aggregate for three-quarters of the number of shares compared to units that each contain a warrant to purchase one whole share, thus making us, we believe, a more attractive merger partner for target businesses.
 Nevertheless, this unit structure may cause our units to be worth less than if they included a warrant to purchase one whole share.